-New drivers often experience anxiety in various ways while driving.
+Most new drivers often experience the difficulty of coping with driving anxiety in various ways while learning or driving.
 Some learners, for example, fear being involved in an accident while others fear driving out of their comfort zones.

 There are many different forms of driving anxiety.
 All of these ways require different techniques to cope with.
 To help you overcome fear, here are some handy tips that’ll help you relax at the wheel.